- Any open insulation can be used for nesting materials

 - Dryer vents must be well sealed and functioning properly as lint attracts rodents and may not allow the vent to close

-- Crawl space cent covers must be tight
+- Crawl space vent covers must be tight

 Click on an area of concern to see what conditions commonly lead to a rodent problem, and what you can do to prevent them.